DhruvParikh1/files-to-llm-prompt/README.md

 * `files-to-llm-prompt.includeDirectories`: Apply ignore patterns to folder names as well as file names
 * `files-to-llm-prompt.ignorePatterns`: Patterns for files and folders to hide from the explorer (e.g., *.log, node_modules)
 * `files-to-llm-prompt.outputFormat`: Choose between 'default' and 'claude-xml' output formats
+* `files-to-llm-prompt.fuzzySearchThreshold`: Adjust the sensitivity of fuzzy search (0-1, default: 0.6)

 ## Usage

-1. Click the Files to LLM Prompt icon in the activity bar
+1. Open the Files to LLM Prompt sidebar (click the icon in the activity bar)
-2. Use the file explorer to select files you want to include
+2. Use the file explorer to select files:
+   - Click files/folders to toggle selection
+   - Use the search bar to quickly find files
+   - Use bulk selection buttons in the title bar
-3. Configure any filters or settings as needed
+3. Configure settings in the Settings panel below the file explorer
-4. Click the "Generate Prompt" button
+4. Click "Generate Prompt" (available in multiple locations):
+   - Status bar
+   - Title bar
+   - Preview panel
-5. Choose to preview the result or copy directly to clipboard
+5. Preview the generated prompt and copy to clipboard when ready

+### Search Functionality

+- Use the search bar in the preview panel to quickly find files
+- Fuzzy matching helps find files even with partial or imperfect matches
+- Real-time search results with highlighted matches
+- Quick add buttons for search results

+### Preview Panel Features

+- Split view showing both selected files and preview
+- Sync status indicator when changes are pending
+- List of excluded files/folders with pattern information
+- File count display
+- One-click copy to clipboard
+- Refresh button to update preview

 ### Output Formats